RMerl/asuswrt-merlin/README-merlin.txt

 mode, Dual WAN also supports a load balancing mode, allowing you to share both connections at once.

-Keep in mind that Dual WAN is still an experimental feature, until the time Asus finishes developping and testing it.
+Keep in mind that Dual WAN is still an EXPERIMENTAL feature, until the time Asus finishes developping and testing it.
+Some things are expected to not work properly.